IBM/data-pre-processing-with-pywren/README.md

 ### 1a.
 Create HMAC credentials for the Cloud Object Storage instance

-Create a `Keyed-Hashing for Message Authentication` (HMAC) set of credentials for your COS instance.
+Create a `Keyed-Hashing for Message Authentication` (HMAC) set of credentials for your Cloud Object Storage (COS) instance.

 * From your COS instance panel, click the `Service credentials` tab.